 Leeds College of Art

-Invites you to an evening with Ian Livingstone CBE
+Invites you to an evening with fashion photographer & filmmaker

-We would like you to join us from 6pm at Blenheim Walk on Wednesday December 10th, for drinks - prior to the talk there will be a range of goods on sale from the local independent art and design bookstore Colours May Vary.
+Prior to the talk we will be screening 'Northern Soul' at 5pm, you can register for a ticket alongside the order for the main event.
+Please arrive at 4.50pm to take your place in the Studio Theatre.
+If you are just attending the evening event then we would like you to join us from 6pm at Blenheim Walk on Thursday 30 April, for drinks - prior to the talk there will be a range of goods on sale from the local independent art and design bookstore Colours May Vary.

 Please note that the £5 fee is refundable if you attend the event.
 The amount will be transferred back into your account the day after the event.